-- A technical mark (2nd mark), for which the judge should assess: - ✓ Gliding, edges, balance, skating. - √ Variety, speed and amplitude of steps, turns jumps, rotations and attitudes - ✓ Quality of execution of gesture: body position and placement - ✓ Consistency of the three criteria above with music and theme.
+- ✓ Gliding, edges, balance, skating. - ✓ Variety, speed and amplitude of steps, turns jumps, rotations and attitudes - ✓ Quality of execution of gesture: body position and placement - ✓ Consistency of the three criteria above with music and theme.

 In case of a tie, the first mark (choreographic mark) will determine the higher placement.